ferranlarroyaub/Croniques_de_la_Calor_2024/README.md

    3. Data_analysis_votes_age.ipynb -->  Statistical analysis of the responses to the heat perceptions depending on the age, including histograms and bar-plots
    4. Data_analysis_votes_other_sociodem.ipynb -->  Statistical analysis of the responses to the heat perceptions depending on the neighbourhood kwnowledge, time spent in public space and category of the public splace, including histograms and bar-plots and correlation heat-maps between different sociodemographic responses.
    5. Data_analysis_votes_places.ipynb -->  Statistics of the 5 places in which the thermal walks took place.
 It includes general statistics and correlation with different socio-demographic responses and socio-economic traits of the neighbourhoods/cities.
+   6. Data_analysis_urban_factos.ipynb --> Statistical analysis of the main urban parameters (NDVI and Sky View Factor) that characterize each of the 210 public spaces where participants stopped and answered the thermal surveys.
+It includes histograms and an analysis between the thermal responses and the urban factors.